Azure/osdu-developer/README.md

 The repository is configured with Github Actions to automate the validation of pull requests..
 The strategy for actions can be found [here](docs/pipelines.md).

 ## Customizations

 There are many things that can be done to customize the deployment.
 One example of this might be virtual network injection.

-See [this tutorial](docs/vnet-injection.md) for how a customization like this might be performed.
+More information can be found [here](docs/vnet-injection.md).

 ## Trademarks